auraaaaa-dev/Stock-Visualization-and-Forecasting-Dashboard/README.md

 2. Streamlit Cloud will automatically update the deployment

-## Troubleshooting

-Common issues and solutions:

-1. **No data found for symbol**:
-   - Check if the stock symbol is correct
-   - Try a different date range
-   - Verify internet connection

-2. **Forecasting errors**:
-   - Ensure at least 60 days of historical data
-   - Try a different stock symbol
-   - Reduce forecast days

-3. **Installation issues**:
-   - Make sure Python 3.8+ is installed
-   - Try creating a new virtual environment
-   - Update pip: `python -m pip install --upgrade pip`

 ## Requirements

 - Python 3.8+
 - Dependencies listed in requirements.txt
 - Internet connection for real-time data

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License